Stampede Pest Control

 What Do Roaches Cause?

 The presence of cockroaches is synonymous with filth, dirt, and poor hygiene.
-Why?
 Their body parts, saliva, and feces have allergens that cause allergic reactions and spread bacteria.
 These insects are carriers of organisms that cause cholera, typhoid fever, and salmonellosis.

 Pest infestations are hard to control and manage for non-professionals.
 Usually, do-it-yourself options only solve current problems but fail to address the issue of the eggs which will hatch in the near future.

-At the end of the day, contacting professional exterminators like Stampede Pest Control is the only way to guarantee the problem is fully treated.
+Act immediately upon seeing any of the following.
 The faster you act and talk to a pest control team, the quicker you can solve the problem and prevent it from turning into a full infestation.

 German Cockroach

 Adult German cockroaches are light brown with parallel stripes on their backs.
 They start their lives as eggs inside a casing called oothecae.
-Female cockroaches carry this on their abdomen for around two days before hatching.
-Then, it is deposited in a safe, hidden location.
-Once ready, nymphs emerge from them as small insects.
+Female cockroaches carry this on their abdomen for around two days before hatching, then deposit it in a safe, hidden location.
 In optimal conditions, German cockroach nymphs molt around six to seven times in 100 days.
-The adult life stage starts with the last successful molting.
+German roaches can feed on almost anything, even objects with zero nutritional value, and can avoid and detect many insecticides.

 American Cockroach

 American cockroaches are a bit red in color, with a yellow band outlining the part behind their head.
-They live mainly outdoors, but it’s not uncommon to find these invasive insects inside homes and businesses.
-Once they experience a change in climate or food shortage outside, they move inside the house or business.
+They live mainly outdoors, but it's not uncommon to find these invasive insects inside homes and businesses once they experience a change in climate or a food shortage outside.
+Adult American roaches have wings but can only fly short distances.
+They feed on many kinds of food items — pretty much everything you have in your pantry — and outdoors eat fungi, algae, decaying leaves, and small insects.

 Brown-banded Cockroach

-Brown-banded cockroaches are dark brown in color with brown bands across their bodies.
+Brown-banded cockroaches are dark brown with brown bands across their bodies.
 Their color and size allow them to blend into their environment, so finding them can be difficult.
 They love living near refrigerator motors and other electronic equipment to avoid bright light and water.
+Female brown-banded cockroaches produce around 14 oothecae in their lifetime, and in harsh surroundings hatching can take as long as 276 days.
+They feed on almost anything, from books and boxes to trash and pantry food items.

 Oriental Cockroach

 Oriental cockroaches are reddish-brown and are primarily an outdoor species.
 People often see them around debris, firewood, stones, and leaves, as well as beneath porches.
-While they love living outdoors, these insects tend to invade properties during the summer season.
+While they love living outdoors, these insects tend to invade properties during the summer season, preferring damp, sheltered areas for nests and hiding spaces.
+Oriental cockroaches have a seasonal developmental cycle, with the highest numbers typically appearing in early summer or late spring.